-From your grandmother’s collection of cheesy mysteries to podcasts that make you afraid to walk home alone, accounts of murder follow you everywhere.
+From your grandmother’s collection of cheesy mysteries to podcasts that make you afraid to walk home alone, accounts of murder follow us everywhere.
 But is the world really as dangerous as these stories make it out to be?

 Who are the victims and who are the killers, really?
 Where does fiction end and fact begin?